OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Expansion-Dock.md

 ##### Reboot

-Momentarily pressing the reset button and letting go will initiate a reboot of the Omega OS.
+Momentarily pressing the reset button and letting go will initiate a reboot of the Omega's Operating System.

 ##### Factory Restore